randomnerd41/optibuntu/README.md

 # Version 1.2
 To find older versions

-go to the "old" branch.
+go to the "other" branch.

 # Note!: